CollinHerber/cnst-wiki-content/Religion.md

 <details>
   <summary>Follower</summary>
-  Staggering an opponent reduces armor by <code>X</code> points for 5 seconds (based on favor with the HoonDing).
+  Staggering an opponent reduces armor by <code>X</code> points for 30 seconds (based on favor with the HoonDing).
   </details>

 <details>
   <summary>Devotee</summary>
-  <code>X%</code> chance to resist stagger from attacks and bashes (based on favor with the HoonDing).
+  Grants immunity to stagger and knockback from attacks and bashes.
 </details>

 ## [The Khajiiti Pantheon](https://en.uesp.net/wiki/Lore:Khajiit)